Esteph27/wedding-website/README.md

 The backend is built using Flask, which handles routing, templating, and overall application structure.
 Pages use Jinja templates to render content dynamically and password-protected access ensures that only invited guests can view the content of the website.

-Password validation is handled on the backend using environment variables, with values defined locally for development and securely configured as `secrets` in Fly.io for production.
+Password validation is handled in the backend using environment variables, with values defined locally for development and securely configured as `secrets` in Fly.io for production.
 This avoids hardcoding sensitive information in the codebase and follows basic security best practices.
 Backend logic verifies user input before granting access, while frontend JavaScript manages the user interaction.

 This separation of concerns keeps the backend focused on application logic and security, while the frontend handles presentation and interactivity.